MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

 ## Set up the profiler manually

 1. After receiving the confirmation email, if you have already enabled Application Insights SDK 2.2 and above on the Web App, you can manually set up the profiler.
-2. Open the Web App resource in [https://portal.azure.com](https://portal.azure.com).
+2. Open the Web App resource in [Azure portal](https://portal.azure.com).
 3. Select "SETTINGS -> Application settings" to open Application settings blade.
 4. Update the following settings
     * Set ".Net Framework version" to v4.6.